eduardoscsouza/FaceMatch/README.md

 ## **Conclusions and Considerations**
 With regards to the segmentation aspect of the project, our final models showed good performance.
 They were both faster and more precise then OpenCV's.
-However, our models only detect a single face in an image, not multiple.
+However, our models only detect a single face in an image, not multiple like OpenCV's.
 This is sutible for many situations, for example unlocking a phone, but not all situatiuons, for example monitoring a street.

-For the segmentation, we had 4 final models, in a combination of being trained using the translation augmentation, and using the depthwise separable convolutions.
+For the segmentation, we had 4 final models, as combinations of being trained using the translation augmentation, and using the depthwise separable convolutions.
 The augmented models had a worse performance in the dataset, but probably have a better performance in a real world scenario, but we can't test it at this moment.
 The models using depthwise separable convolutions have a slightly worse performance, but much lower computational cost, therefore they are more suited for situations where low computational cost and response time are more relevant, such as real-time segmentation, and embedded systems.

 With regards to the verification aspect of the project, our final models showed good performance, but could be better, with the euclidian distance model showing better performance.
 We focused more on the former aspect of the project, so our verification is not as refined.
 One major improvement would be define the distance threshold in a more sophisticated way.
 They way we are currently doing doesn't take in consideration the distance distribution as a whole, just the mean.
 Still the verification works quite well.
 One notable failure is with oclusion, as shown in the images below.